scratchaddons-community/scradd/README.md

 3. Manually create a `#potatoboard` Announcement channel inside of the `Mock` category.
 4. Enable Developer Mode in your User Settings -> Advanced.
 5. Right-click on your new testing server, copy its id, and note it for future use.
-6. Invite your bot using https://discord.com/api/oauth2/authorize?client_id=<INSERT BOT'S ID HERE>&permissions=8&scope=applications.commands%20bot
+6. Invite your bot at https://discord.com/api/oauth2/authorize?client_id=[application_id_here]&permissions=8&scope=applications.commands%20bot

 #### Set up the repository locally